etlaM21/t1mesculptures/thesis/README.md

     - Constraints and possibilities
     - First insights

+_Ressources:_
+- Yvonne Jansen et al., Data Physicalization
+- Philip Galanter, What is Generative Art?
+The Computer, Art, and Causal Systems
+- Lev Manovich, The Language of New Media (semiotics)
+- Gilles Deleuze, Cinema 1: The Movement Image (semiotics)

 #### 4. Methodology

 - Part 1: Comparative Analysis (for RQ1)

+_Ressources:_
+- Mieke Bal, Looking In: The Art of Viewing (how to compare artworks)

 - Part 2: Qualitative User Study (for RQs 2 & 3)

+_Ressources:_
+- Virginia Braun & Victoria Clarke, Using thematic analysis in psychology (how to do qualitative studies)
+- Mihaly Csikszentmihalyi, Flow: The Psychology of Optimal Experience (flow theory)
+- Mihaly Csikszentmihalyi, Creativity: Flow and the Psychology of Discovery and Invention ("creative" flow)
+- Hartmut Rosa, Beschleunigung.
+Die Veränderung der Zeitstrukturen in der Moderne (time perception)
+- Marc Wittmann, Felt Time: The Psychology of How We Perceive Time (time perception)

 ### Part II – Results and Discussion